ztpopek/3D-tic-tac-toe/README.md

 # 3D-tic-tac-toe
 3D tic tac toe in MIPS assembly
-This code is the instructions for a 3 dimensional 2 player tic tac toe game. \n This game is possibly used for a Computer Architecture class.
+This code is the instructions for a 3 dimensional 2 player tic tac toe game.

+This game is possibly used for a Computer Architecture class.

-\nThis specific iteration DOES NOT CHECK FOR WIN CONDITION.
+This specific iteration DOES NOT CHECK FOR WIN CONDITION.